 It is a known fact that motor vehicle accidents involving drunk drivers are often caused by repeat offenders, especially in the 21-25 age group.

-An experienced drunk driver accident attorney in Allentown has to constantly remind our first-time clients that they still have to prove the drunk driver’s fault regardless of how obvious that driver’s fault might be.
+An Experienced Drunk Driver Accident Attorney has to constantly remind our first-time clients that they still have to prove the drunk driver’s fault regardless of how obvious that driver’s fault might be.
 Also, do keep in mind that the drunk motorist who caused the crash may not be the only party that can be held liable.

 The liability to pay for your damages and losses may be split between several parties, including but not limited to: